TamrielWanderer/RimGPT/README.md

 2. Run `dotnet build` inside the `Source/RimGPT` directory.
 3. Copy `bin/Debug/net48/RimGPT.dll` to `RimGPTMod/Assemblies`.

-Set your OpenAI API key in the environment variable `OPENAI_API_KEY` before launching RimWorld.
+Set your API keys before launching RimWorld:

+- `OPENAI_API_KEY` for the OpenAI API.
+- `GEMINI_API_KEY` for the Gemini API.
+- `OPENROUTER_API_KEY` for the OpenRouter API.

+You can choose which provider to use in the mod settings.

-This is only a minimal example for educational purposes.
-It demonstrates how to call ChatGPT from RimWorld but does not integrate fully with the game's UI or pawn dialogue system.
+This is still a minimal example for educational purposes, but it now integrates with RimWorld through Harmony patches and supports multiple AI providers.